-HIGH-EFFICACY LAMPS.
-Compact fluorescent lamps, T-8 or smaller diameter linear fluorescent lamps, or lamps with a minimum efficacy of:
+HIGH-EFFICACY LAMPS/ LIGHTING.
+Compact fluorescent lamps, or lamps with a minimum efficacy of:

-- 1. 60 lumens per watt for lamps over 40 watts; - 50 lumens per watt for lamps over 15 watts to 40 watts; and

-3. 40 lumens per watt for lamps 15 watts or less.
-HISTORIC BUILDING, Any building or structure that is one or more of the following:
+- 1. 60 lumens per watt for lamps over 40 watts; - 2.
+50 lumens per watt for lamps over 15 watts to 40 watts; and - 3.
+40 lumens per watt for lamps 15 watts or less.

-- Listed, or certified as eligible for listing by the State Historic Preservation Officer or the Keeper of the National Register of Historic Places, in the National Register of Historic Places. - 2.
-Designated as historic under an applicable state or local law.

-Certified as a contributing resource within a National Register-listed, state-designated or locally designated historic district.

 HISTORIC BUILDING.
-Buildings that are listed in or eligible for listing in the National Register of Historic Places, or designated as historie under an appropriate state or local law.
+Any building or structure that is one or more of the following: - 1.
+Listed, or certified as eligible for listing by the State Historic Preservation Officer or the Keeper of the National Register of Historic Places, in the National Register of Historic Places. - 2.
+Designated as historic under an applicable state or local law. - +3.
+Certified as a contributing resource within a National Register-listed, state-designated or locally designated historic district

 HOME ENERGY RATING SYSTEM (HERS).
 A home energy rating system accredited by the Vermont Public Service Department that provides a numerical rating in compliance with 21 V.S.A. § 267(a).
-The purpose of this procedure is to ensure that accurate and consistent home energy ratings are performed by accredited HERS providers in Vermont and to promote an objective, cost-effective, sustainable home energy rating energy codes; as qualification for energy programs designed to reach specific energy-saving goals; and as a way to provide.
-Vermont's housing market the ability to differentiate residences based on their energy efficiency.
+The purpose of this procedure is to ensure that accurate and consistent home energy ratings are performed by accredited HERS providers in Vermont and to promote an objective, cost-effective, sustainable home energy rating process as a compliance method for residential building energy codes; as qualification for energy programs designed to reach specific energy-saving goals; and as a way to provide Vermont's housing market the ability to differentiate residences based on their energy efficiency.